kylln20/WRO_FE_2023-24/README.md

 We use the `Carisma GT24`, a pre-built 1/24 scale RC car (15 cm in length), as opposed to the 1/18 scale car (26.5 cm in length) from the previous year.
 This is to accomodate the addition of the magenta parking lot in the obstacle challenge, and it allows us to simply park head-on, which is a more efficient procedure compared to parallel parking.

 #### Motors
-Our car uses a Furitek Micro Komodo Brushless Motor.
+Our car uses a `Furitek Micro Komodo Brushless Motor`.
 Brushless motors refer to the lack of small "brushes" in the motor that a brushed motor would have.
 This design reduces motor friction, improving lifespan, torque, efficiency, and acceleration.

-The Furitek Micro Komodo is also very small compared to other RC car motors, making it fit well with our small chassis.
-The motor is mounted on a sturdy metal mount instead of the standard plastic mount, increasing durability and passive cooling.
+The `Furitek Micro Komodo` is also very small compared to other RC car motors, making it fit well with our small chassis.
+The motor is mounted on a sturdy `aluminum mount` instead of the standard plastic mount, increasing durability and passive cooling.

-To control steering, we use a Hitec HS-5055MG Servo Motor, which is a metal gear servo motor.
+To control steering, we use a `Hitec HS-5055MG Servo Motor`, which is a metal gear servo motor.
 The servo motor that originally came with the RC chassis had a weaker plastic gear and a five-wire connection.
-We replaced it with a new servo with a three-wire connection (signal, voltage, ground), which we can control and power with the Raspberry Pi Hardware Attached on Top (HAT).
+We replaced it with a new servo with a three-wire connection (signal, voltage, ground), which we can control and power with the `Raspberry Pi Hardware Attached on Top (HAT)`.
 It is connected to the wheel axis with a 3D-printed adapter piece that is screwed onto the rotational part of the servo.
 However, it is to be noted that the 3D printed piece is not perfectly secured to the axis and will, on the rare occasion, pop out.

-To send signals to both components, we use a Furitek Lizard Pro Electronic Speed Controller (ESC), which comes with the brushless motor.
+To send signals to both components, we use a `Furitek Lizard Pro Electronic Speed Controller (ESC)`, which comes with the brushless motor.
 The signals sent are PWM (pulse-width modulation) signals from the Pi HAT's motor ports.
 &nbsp;

 ### 👀 Camera Vision 👀